lake-wg/edhoc/draft-ietf-lake-edhoc.md

 * Pass EAD_4 to the security application.

-If any verification step fails the Initiator MUST send an EDHOC error message back, formatted as defined in {{error}}, and the session MUST be discontinued.
+If any processing step fails, the Responder SHOULD send an EDHOC error message back, formatted as defined in {{error}}.
+Sending error messages is essential for debugging but MAY e.g., be skipped if a session cannot be found or due to denial-of-service reasons, see {{security}}.
+If an error message is sent, the session MUST be discontinued.

 # Error Handling {#error}